arexon/furnideco/README.md

 - 🎨 Fully customizable
 - 🎮 Interactive and functional
 - 🍦 Fits with the Minecraft Vanilla feel
-- 🪓 Craftable in survival mode
+- 🪓 Craft-able in survival mode
 - 🧊 Uses blocks